25 years later, the conditions that led to the outrage are easy to see. But are we paying enough attention to the issues unfolding now?

 Police attacked those issues like an occupying force, routinely harassing young black men and using military tanks to bust into residents' homes in search of drugs and guns.

 "People suffered quietly," recalled filmmaker John Singleton, whose documentary on the riots, "L.A.
-Burning: The Riots 25 Years Later," premieres on A&E on April 18 (9 p.m.
-ET).
+Burning: The Riots 25 Years Later," which premiered on A&E in April.
 "They felt they did not have a voice."

 The creators of the documentary L.A.
 Burning: The Riots 25 Years Later discuss why we need to better understand the reasons behind the riots.